sietseringers/replacemacros/README.md

 of those commands in the body of text with their definitions.
 If no outputfile is given, the result is printed in stdout.

-Some restrictions:
-- \def's with arguments are not supported, use \newcommand for those.
+\def's with arguments are not supported, use \newcommand for those.
-- No comments are allowed within macros.

 No guarantee of correctness of the output is guaranteed.
 Always check manually.